 If you are looking for a day trip from Vienna then Cesky Krumlov definitely needs to be on your list.
 There are a couple of ways to get to Cesky Krumlov from Vienna, if you have your own car or you have hired a car it will take approximately two hours and 45 minutes or you can take an organized group tour.

-These tours are a full day and allows you to spend time exploring the town, whilst also taking some guided tours around Cesky Krumlov.
+These tours are a full day and allow you to spend time exploring the town, whilst also taking some guided tours around Cesky Krumlov.

 Recommended by Fiona from Travelling Thirties

-Lovely are also the beautiful palace grounds.
+The beautiful palace grounds are also lovely.
 On a walk, you will enjoy the lovely botanic garden, a small lake, and even a public pool area.
-On any case, don`t miss the Gloriette (the Esterházys’ former hunting lodge), Haydn’s House, and Haydn’s church, which contains Haydn’s mausoleum and the Stations of the Cross are all worth visiting too.
+In any case, don`t miss the Gloriette (the Esterházys’ former hunting lodge), Haydn’s House, and Haydn’s church, which contains Haydn’s mausoleum and the Stations of the Cross are all worth visiting too.

-For getting to Eisenstadt to Vienna you can either take the car, the bus or the train.
+For getting from Eisenstadt to Vienna you can either take the car, the bus or the train.
 This will take you only 45 minutes to 1 hour!